Awallace3/0nset/README.md

 # 0nset
 Data analysis to find the onset value

+While the present repository provides source code for a python implementation, actual usage is directed towards a javascript implementation freely available at [dyesdb.com](https://dyesdb.com/onset).

 The code used for "Accurate Determination of the Onset Wavelength (onset) in Optical Spectroscopy" is found in v_2.0.7